 How We Tested It

-We rotated each mattress through the same bedroom setup and tracked nightly notes plus repeatable spot checks.
-For support, we checked lumbar/hip alignment on back and side, then re-checked after long reading sessions in bed.
-For cooling, Marcus monitored heat buildup over full nights and after short naps.
-For pressure relief, Mia focused on shoulder/hip comfort during extended side sleeping.
-For motion isolation, responsiveness, edge support, and durability, we used partner-movement drills, turn tests, sit-on-edge checks, and week-to-week surface observations.
+We tested each mattress in the same bedroom setup and kept nightly notes alongside repeatable spot checks.
+For support, we tracked spinal alignment on our backs and sides and rechecked after long reading sessions.
+For cooling, we watched for heat buildup over full nights and short naps.
+For pressure relief, we focused on shoulder and hip comfort during extended side sleeping.
+Motion isolation, responsiveness, edge support, and durability came from partner-movement drills, turn tests, sit-on-edge checks, and week-to-week surface observations.

 BJ's Mattress: Our Testing Experience